H2SO4T/ARES/Readme.md

 # *New* Saving and Reloading Policies

-* Use the flags `save-policy` and `reload-policy` to save or reload previous policies.
+* Use the flags `save-policy` and `reload-policy` to save or reload previous policies in SAC.
 The policies are saved under the folder `policies` with the same name of the apk file in apps folder.
 WARNING: If `save-policy` is True, then at the end of the testing the previous policy will be overwritten.